FarronF/limerick-council-meetings/meetings/2024/07/08-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 27th May 2024.md

 2001 (as amended) and Section 211 of the Planning and Development Act, 2000 (as

-amended), the approval of the Council be and is hereby given to the disposal of property at--- 4
+amended), the approval of the Council be and is hereby given to the disposal of property at
+---
+4

 Main Street, Abbeyfeale, Co.
 Limerick, to Syed Haider, for the sum of €52,000, subject to the